netgen/local-development-setup/docs/source/macos/haproxy.rst

 6.1 If using macOS with MacPorts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you want to see HAProxy logs, you will have to stop the HAProxy service and run it in foreground debug mode:
+To see HAProxy logs on macOS, you need to stop the HAProxy service and run it
+in the foreground with debug mode enabled.
+This way, logs will be displayed
+directly in the terminal:

 .. code:: bash